Koha-Community/kohadocs/source/acquisitions.rst

 Setup
 ---------------------

-Before using the Acquisitions Module you will want to make sure that you have completed all of the set up.
+Before using the Acquisitions module you will want to make sure that you have completed all of the set up.

-First, set your :ref:`Acquisitions System Preferences <acquisitions-label>` and :ref:`Acquisitions Administration <acquisitions-label>` to match your library's workflow.
-Before setting your :ref:`EDI Accounts` and :ref:`Library EANs` you will need to have :ref:`entered your vendors <add-a-vendor-label>`.
+First, set your :ref:`Acquisitions system preferences <acquisitions-label>` and :ref:`acquisitions administration <acquisitions-label>` to match your library's workflow.
+Before setting your :ref:`EDI accounts` and :ref:`library EANs` you will need to have :ref:`entered your vendors <add-a-vendor-label>`.

 On the main acquisitions page you will see your library's funds listed.